a-bro-0227/python-bits/README.md

-# python_bits
+# Python Bits!
- radom things I've done in python
+ Some fun and random code I've written in python.